brammittendorff/openrct2-admin-cli/README.md

 ## Docker

+- Server is running with the image name `openrct2-cli`
+- We run the cli also by docker with url `ghcr.io/brammittendorff/openrct2-admin-cli:main`

 To run this in docker and if you run the openrct2-cli also in docker you can use the pushed docker image:

 ```bash